JsrnLjh/CuraLine---Online-Consultation/TEST_ACCOUNTS.md

 - **Specialty:** Pediatrician
 - **Fee:** ₱550
 **Doctor Access:**
-- ✅ View their own appointments
+- ✅ View their own appointments only
 - ✅ Mark appointments as completed
 - ✅ Cancel appointments
 - ✅ Issue prescriptions
 - ✅ Join video consultations
-- ❌ Admin Dashboard (Restricted)
+- ❌ Admin Dashboard (Restricted to Admin only)
+- ❌ Manage Users & Doctors (Restricted to Admin only)

 ---